-Detention shall mean a student is required to serve from 2:50 - 3:25 p.m. on a Tuesday or Thursday in an assigned room.
+Detention shall mean a student is required to in an assigned room.
 If you are a bus student, it is your responsibility to make arrangements with your parents for a ride home.
 Detention will take priority over all after-school activities.
 Failure to serve a detention will result in detention time doubling, in-school suspension, restorative justice or out-of-school suspension.
 Students must serve the detention on the day for which it is assigned.
 Students are required to follow detention rules.

-After School Detention Rules:
+Detention / Saturday School Rules:

-- 1. After school detention begins promptly at 2:50 p.m.
-If you choose to be late for detention, you will not be admitted to detention.
-In that case, it will be treated as a no-show for detention, which will result in your time doubling or other disciplinary action. - 2.
-Detention ends at 3:25 p.m.
-Please make sure that you have made transportation arrangements prior to the day of your detention.

-- 3. You are responsible for bringing work to detention.
-Acceptable things to do during detention are homework or read a book.
-The book can be a textbook, a library book or a paperback of your own.
+- 1) If you choose to be late for detention, you will not be admitted to detention.
+In that case, it will be treated as a no-show for detention, which will result in your time doubling or other disciplinary action. - 2) Please make sure that you have made transportation arrangements prior to the day of your detention. - 3) You are responsible for bringing work to detention.
+You will be allowed to do homework or read a book.
+The book can be either a textbook, a library book or a paperback of your own.
 Reading material must be appropriate.
-Magazines are not allowed. - 4.
-An unsuccessful detention due to unacceptable behavior will result in your detention time doubling or other disciplinary action. - 5.
-It is your responsibility to remember where after school detention is being held.
+Magazines are not allowed. - 4) An unsuccessful detention due to unacceptable behavior will result in your detention time doubling or other disciplinary action. - 5) It is your responsibility to remember where detention is being held.